 - Soda and other sweet drinks, like sweetened tea and lemonade (except for diet versions, which often have few or no calories)

 "You should never go to a holiday event hungry," says Ventrelle.
 "Eat a healthy snack before you go.
-Choose something with a little fiber and protein, such as a peanut butter sandwich on whole grain bread, a bowl of high fiber cereal or a small serving of peanut butter or cheese with whole grain crackers."
+Choose something with a little fiber and protein, such as a peanut butter sandwich on whole grain bread, a bowl of high fiber cereal, an apple with peanut butter, or a small serving of peanut butter or cheese on whole grain crackers."

 "A low-calorie drink is the perfect thing to keep your hands and mouth busy," says Ventrelle.
-"It may also keep your stomach feeling more satisfied, because the brain often doesn’t distinguish between hunger and thirst.
-You may be feeling hungry when your body’s is thirsty instead."
+"It may also keep your stomach feeling more satisfied, because the brain often doesn't distinguish between hunger and thirst.
+You may be feeling hungry when your body is actually thirsty."

 "If you're not sure what you'll be able to eat at a holiday event, bring a healthful dish to share.
-This way you can at least enjoy what you’ve brought," says Ventrelle.
-Some ideas:
+This way you can at least enjoy what you've brought," says Ventrelle.
+Here are some ideas:

 - Fresh fruit platter